This post may contain affiliate links. Please read our disclosure policy.

 ➡️➡️➡️ The full ingredient amounts and instructions are listed below on the printable recipe card.
 Scroll below the recipe card for frequently asked questions and tips for success.

 Red pepper flakes: These are totally optional.
-If I make this recipe for my young grandchildren, I omit the red pepper flakes and the cayenne pepper.
-You can adjust this recipe depending on whom you are serving.
+If I make this recipe for my young grandchildren, I will omit the red pepper flakes and the cayenne pepper.
+You can adjust this recipe depending on who you are serving.

 How to make firecracker crackers